-Make light, fluffy and perfect basmati rice in the rice cooker for your lunch or dinner easily using my recipe.
-This post has all tips, tricks, and different variations to the plain basmati rice recipe.
+Do you love basmati rice?
+Then make light, fluffy and perfect basmati rice in the rice cooker for your lunch or dinner easily using my recipe.
+This post has all tips, tricks, and variations to the basic basmati rice recipe.

 What is basmati rice?

-Basmati is a variety of rice that is long, slender, and aromatic.
+Basmati is a variety of long, slender, and aromatic rice.
 Its floral aroma and nutty taste make it unique.
 Basmati rice is best for pilafs and as a side dish for curries.
 Long, tender, fluffy rice soaks up curry flavors very well.

 Though many countries grow this variety of rice, Basmati rice is mainly grown in the Indian subcontinent.